NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-working-with-processes.md

 * Remove the `tag` directive from the `GET_SRA_BY_ACCESSION` process and run the workflow again.
 No more SRA IDs!

+* Add the `tag` directive back in before you move on.

 # Named outputs

 Let's move on to the next process!
 It looks like this: